 20. Practice your putt by playing mini golf at CaddyShack City for $19.50.
 It’s an 18-hole course that’s one of the most fun I’ve ever played on– with a ski lift, gondola and a candy factory, complete with a free sample of the CaddyShack candy at the end!

 21. Can’t decide between a biking adventure and spending time on the lake?
 Hire an Aqua Bike from WaterSports Queenstown for a unique experience on the water.
 A 20 minute pedal is $15.

 22. Grab a couple friends and take a pedal boat out on the lake.
 A 20-minute rental is $20 from WaterSports Queenstown.

 23. Sometimes, a night at the movies is just what you need… Watch a film at Reading Cinema for $16 if you’re craving a laid back evening with friends.

 $30 and Under

 24. For $25, spend 45 minutes kayaking on Lake Wakatipu with a rental from WaterSports Queenstown.

 25. Enjoy the scenery (and an awesome core workout) with a Stand Up Paddle board rental.
 A 45-minute rental is $25 from WaterSports Queenstown.

-26. Experience 400 movements per second as you ride a roller coaster through the canyons of the American West or jet powered flying cars through the desert at XD Theatre.
-This 6D movie ride simulator is $25 per ride.
+26. Experience 400 movements per second as you ride a roller coaster through the canyons of the American West or jet powered flying cars through the desert at 12D Motion Theatre.
+This 12D movie ride simulator is $29 for 2 rides.